-The maximum size and number of text log files can be configured for Oracle Network components such as Oracle Net Listener, CMAN and GSM.
+This feature allows you to configure the maximum size and number of text log files for Oracle Network components, such as Oracle Net Listener, Connection Manager (CMAN), and global services manager.

 SQL*Net: Auto-Detection of Support for Out-of-Band Breaks

 Out-of-band breaks were enabled by default for UNIX platforms in past releases.
 However, this configuration causes numerous problems when network devices on the path between the client and the server do not allow out-of-band data to pass through.
-This data may either be dropped or inlined leading to server-side problems such as TNS errors or data corruption.
+This data may either be dropped or inlined leading to server-side problems such as Transparent Network Substrate (TNS) errors or data corruption.
 These problems are often very hard to diagnose.
 The solution is to turn off usage of out-of-band data manually by setting a sqlnet.ora parameter.

-Materialized views query rewriting has been enhanced so that queries with JSON_EXISTS, JSON_VALUE and other functions can utilize a materialized view created over a query that contains a JSON_TABLE function.
+Queries with JSON_EXISTS, JSON_VALUE, and other functions can now utilize a materialized view created over a query that uses JSON_TABLE function.